Policies and Procedures

 Students must meet all requirements for their curriculum.
 A graduate student must apply for degree completion before the deadlines for each session as specified by the Graduate School.
 At the time application is made, the degree completion fee must be paid.
 Applications for students who fail to meet degree completion requirements for a specific session are cancelled, and the students must reapply for a later session.
 The application for degree completion is available at Grad.IllinoisState.edu/students/forms.

 Students completing a certificate program must complete the application for completion of a non- degree graduate level certificate program available at Grad.IllinoisState.edu/students/forms.

 A student may register as an auditor in a class or classes if facilities are available.
 A class taken under the audit option does not count toward a degree; it does not count toward full-time student status for financial aid and other purposes, nor does it count toward total hours enrolled in determining registration priority.
 Students auditing a class will be charged all applicable tuition and fees.
 An auditor is expected to attend regularly.
-A student may register as an auditor in a class or classes if space is available.
 To audit, a student must obtain a Request for Auditor registration form from the Registrar Service Center or download it at Registrar.IllinoisState.edu, request the instructor sign it and return the signed form to the Registrar Service Center.

 Approved: 12/16/92; updated 4/25/02

 Degrees are conferred and diplomas awarded after the close of each semester and summer session.
 Commencement is held twice each year at the end of each fall and spring semester.
 Participation is voluntary.

 Graduate students who complete degree requirements during the fall semester participate in commencement exercises in December; students who complete degree requirements during the spring semester (masters and doctoral) or at the close of the summer session (master’s only) participate in commencement exercises in May.